Four students talking in a seminar

 Two essays, a maximum of 2,000 words each

-You should provide examples of your own critical writing on a subject relating to the arts and/or humanities, written in English.
+You should provide examples of your own critical writing on subjects relating to the arts and/or humanities, written in English.

-Extracts from longer pieces are welcome but should be prefaced by a note which puts them in context.
+Extracts from longer pieces are welcome but each should be prefaced by a note which puts it in context.
 The department will not accept one long extract in lieu of two shorter pieces.
-The word count does not need to include any bibliography or brief footnotes.
+The word count does not need to include references in footnotes or a bibliography.

 If possible, please ensure that the word count is clearly displayed on the document.

-They will be assessed on your understanding of the subject and any methodological problems it presents, on your powers of expression and analysis, on your use of primary sources and secondary literature and on your use of scholarly referencing.
+The pieces submitted will be assessed on the basis of your understanding of the subject and any methodological problems it presents, your powers of expression and analysis, your use of primary sources and secondary literature and your use of scholarly referencing.

 Start or continue your application